 - U-251 MG cells for inoculation are continually grown under conditions of exponential growth.
 All cells are prepared for injection using trypsin-EDTA, with viability and cell concentration determined by trypan blue.
 Total cell concentrations are adjusted to 10,000 cells per uL prior to injection.

 - Each mouse (10-12 w.o.) receives a subcutaneous injection (s.c.) in the hind leg of a total of one million cells(matrigel plus U-251 MG cell suspension).
 Injection sites are palpated (tri-weekly) until tumor establishment is determined (50-150 mm3).

-5. Animals are randomized into treatment cohorts and administration of compound of interest is performed according to the treatment schedule
+- Animals are randomized into treatment cohorts; administration of compounds of interest are dosed according to the treatment schedule.

 The dosing of the experimental compound of interest is initiated, for a staged study, when the mean tumor size reaches a specified volume (typically 50-100 mm3).
 In an unstaged study, the dosing of the compound of interest is initiated immediately after xenografting.
 Mice are dosed once or twice a day for 28 days (or other desired study duration) via the chosen route of administration.
 Tumor volume (mm3) is calculated via the “(W x W x L) / 2” formula, where W is tumor width and L is tumor length.

-- Imaging studies: Fluorescence-based whole bode imaging, MRI
+- Imaging studies: Fluorescence-based whole body imaging, MRI